aklajnert/changelogd/docs/commands.rst

 ----

 This command initialized ``changelogd`` configuration including default templates.
-By default, it will create a new ``changelog.d`` directory in current work directory.
+By default, it will create a new ``changelog.d`` directory in the current work directory.
 You can select different directory with ``--path`` argument.

 .. code-block:: bash